I am a learner and I am a teacher. Simple. The two, for me, are inseparable and part of the whole.

 The difference between ‘learning in school’ and ‘learning outside of school’ has always been a passionate interest – although this dichotomy often has led me into conflict with the ‘system’.
 Nevertheless, I try to retain optimism and sense of humour.

-PLEASE NOTE: All opinions expressed in this content are my own, and not necessarily those of the YMCA of Greater Toronto.
+PLEASE NOTE: All opinions expressed in this content are my own, and not necessarily those of my employer.